 *Note: User emissions usually only covers fossil fuels burnt whilst driving on a stretch of road.
 They do not cover the emissions linked to electricity generation for electric vehicles

-There can also be issues of how accurate estimates are, given that Highways England / Department for Transport routinely overestimate traffic increases without a road expansion which allows them to then model a lower uplift due to a new or widened road.
+There can also be issues of how accurate estimates are, given that National Highways / Department for Transport routinely overestimate traffic increases without a road expansion which allows them to then model a lower uplift due to a new or widened road.
 This has the effect of underestimating carbon emissions from induced traffic.